Physician Assistant/Pre-PA Internships

 Placement Related Transportation

-IMA employs chefs from nearby resorts to prepare nutritious local cuisine that volunteers will find both healthy and delicious.
+IMA employs chefs from nearby resorts to prepare nutritious local cuisine that interns will find both healthy and delicious.
 We also offer the comforts of home cooking through occasional American fare.
 We provide three full meals a day and can accommodate special nutritional needs.

 Required fees to utilize hospital facilities – often additional with other companies – are all included in the program fee.
 Our contracts also provide participants with priority access to specific areas of the hospital in which they have an interest in practicing.

-Following the conclusion of each placement, volunteers will be asked to discuss their experiences with the program’s U.S.-based staff.
+Following the conclusion of each placement, interns will be asked to discuss their experiences with the program’s U.S.-based staff.
 This feedback on likes, dislikes, and suggestions is used as a basis for further improvements to the program.

 Pre-Physician Assistant Undergraduates, Graduate Physician Assistants Students and Licensed Physician Assistants